anitab-org/mentorship-android/docs/How-to-test-the-application.md

 ## For option one or two:

-Every time a new commit is merged into the develop branch an apk is released in the apk branch.To Navigate to apk Branch see here:
+Every time a new commit is merged into the `develop` branch an _apk_ is released in the `apk` branch.
+To Navigate to `apk` Branch see here:

 ![Branch chnage](https://user-images.githubusercontent.com/16835617/92631953-8a52a900-f2ef-11ea-9e61-60692555283b.png)